Kim Chi (drag queen)

 Sang-Young Shin (신상영; born August 8, 1987), known professionally as Kim Chi, is an American drag queen, artist, entrepreneur, and television personality best known for competing on the eighth season of RuPaul's Drag Race.
-Kim Chi was the first Korean-American contestant on the show as well as the first Korean-American drag queen on American national television.
+Shin was the first Korean-American contestant on the show as well as the first Korean-American drag queen on American national television.
 She (Note: Shin is referred to both by he/him and she/her pronouns.
 This article uses she/her for consistency.) owns the beauty brand Kim Chi Chic Cosmetics.

 Early life

 Sang-Young Shin was born in the United States on August 8, 1987, and lived in South Korea as a child.
 Her parents, who are divorced, also live in Chicago.
-As of 2016, Kim Chi lived in the Andersonville neighborhood of Chicago.
+As of 2016, Shin lived in the Andersonville neighborhood of Chicago.
 She attended Okemos High School.
 As of 2017, her mother did not know she did drag until she reached fame on TV.
 Shin studied graphic design in college before working as an art director and exploring sculpture, fashion design, and painting.

 Career

+Early career

-Shin started performing in drag as Kim Chi in Chicago in 2012.
-Her drag name is a pun on "Kimchi", the Korean national dish and is also a valid Korean female name ("Kim" is the surname and "Chi" is the given name).
-Describing her drag aesthetic, Shin stated, "Kim Chi is a live action anime character whose fashion aesthetic could be described as 'bionic doily.'
-I imagine my aura to be an array of ultra violet colors that spews glitter.
-I celebrate all things cute, fun, weird, and exotic."
-Prior to joining RuPaul's Drag Race, Kim Chi befriended and helped season seven contestant Trixie Mattel get one of her first drag jobs in Chicago, as it was difficult for Mattel to find one in her hometown of Milwaukee.
+Shin began performing in drag in Chicago in 2012.
+She chose the stage name "Kim Chi" as a play on kimchi, the Korean dish, while also noting that it resembles a Korean woman's name.
+As she established herself in Chicago's drag scene, she developed a highly stylized persona inspired by anime, fashion, and Korean popular culture, characterized by elaborate makeup, sculptural costumes, and exaggerated femininity.
+Shin has described the character as "a live action anime character" whose fashion aesthetic could be described as "bionic doily", adding that she celebrates "all things cute, fun, weird, and exotic."

-Kim Chi was one of twelve drag queens accepted for the eighth season of RuPaul's Drag Race, which started airing March 7, 2016.
-Upon joining the show, she became "the first Korean drag queen to be featured on American national television."
-Kim Chi won the first challenge, which came with a small cash prize.
-Shin sent the money to her mother, telling her she made it through makeup work.
-Eventually, Kim Chi made it to the top three along with Naomi Smalls, but lost the title to Bob the Drag Queen.
-During the finale, she lip synced a song specifically made for her called "Fat, Fem, & Asian", which was a commentary on negative stereotypes in the gay dating world.
+During her early years as a performer, Shin became friends with future RuPaul's Drag Race contestant Trixie Mattel and helped her secure one of her first drag bookings in Chicago after Mattel had difficulty finding work in her hometown of Milwaukee.